 (53) Ownership of all records outlined in Clause 52 will vest with the University.

-(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor, Research in the first instance.
-The Deputy Vice-Chancellor, Research may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion:
+(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor, Research and Development in the first instance.
+The Deputy Vice-Chancellor, Research and Development may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion:

 (56) The Associate Director, Innovation will evaluate inventions and other Intellectual Property for possible protection and Commercialisation.
 This initial evaluation procedure should have regard to: